globaltravelreport/global-travel-report/content/articles/1-top-noise-cancelling-headsets-for-aussie-travellers-best-b.md

 ---
 title: Top Noise-Cancelling Headsets for Aussie Travellers | Best Buys
-summary: >-
-  When planning an international trip from Down Under, the right travel accessories can make all the difference, especially during those long-haul fligh...
+summary: "  When planning an international trip from Down Under, the right travel accessories can make all the difference, especially during those long-haul fligh..."
 date: '2025-04-24T18:39:45.856Z'
 country: Various
 type: Airline